bouhramaines/Open-source-food-science-/README.md

 How to use GitHub to create and share a scientific project.

-The importance of free and open-source tools in academic researche
+The importance of free and open-source tools in academic researche .
+Conclusion
+Open-source software gives students and researchers in food science the ability to explore, share, and innovate without limits.
+It encourages collaboration and makes scientific research more transparent and accessible.